 Authority – Describe pertinent provisions of the state constitution, statute, indentures or resolutions that authorize and/or limit the issuance of the securities.

 Purpose – Describe the purposes for which the bond proceeds are to be used.
 Include a table showing the estimated sources and uses.
 If additional funds are needed to accomplish the stated purposes, indicate the projected sources of these funds.
-If the bonds are being issued to refund outstanding bonds, a listing of the proposed for refunding, including CUSIP numbers, redemption dates and prices should be included, along with a description of the types of securities that will fund the escrow account.
+If the bonds are being issued to refund outstanding bonds, a listing of the proposed bonds for refunding, including CUSIP numbers, redemption dates and prices should be included, along with a description of the types of securities that will fund the escrow account.

 Security Pledge – Provide a clear description of the security pledge and detailed information regarding the sources of payment.
 This section also notes if the obligations are secured by physical assets.
 Describe the provisions permitting or restricting the issuance of additional securities or the incurrence of additional parity debt.